michelesr/thesis/src/mvaa.md

 ![Applications running in Docker containers](images/docker-diagram.eps)

+### Installation

+Docker can be installed in Debian with:

+    # apt-get install docker.io

+Instructions for other GNU/Linux distributions can be found on Docker online documentation.
+For Windows and Mac OS X, on August 11 2015, *Docker Toolbox* has been released as new installer replacing the older *Boot2Docker*. *The Docker Toolbox is an installer to quickly and easily install and setup a Docker environment on your computer.
+Available for both Windows and Mac, the Toolbox installs Docker Client, Machine, Compose (Mac only), Kitematic and VirtualBox.
+@docker-toolbox.* It's obvious that the only operating systems that can run Docker natively (without the support of a virtual machine) are those that run on Linux kernel.

 ### Docker images

 The base for creating a Docker container is an image of an application.
 The main